jamm3e3333/js-test-translator/README.md

 `npm run start`

 Or it's possible to run it as a docker container with docker compose:
-`docker-compose -f docker-compose.yml -f docker-compose.dev.yml`
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d`

 The application is divided into backend and frontend.
-Both backend and frontend runs with node.js.
+Both backend and frontend runs on node.js.
 ## Backend
 Backend is built with express.js.
 There are three endpoints: